 The Good Samaritan Law is intended to encourage individuals to seek emergency assistance during drug overdoses without fear of legal repercussions.
 This legislation provides legal protection for those who call for help, shielding them from charges related to minor drug possession and other related offenses.

-Long-Term Effects of Overdose and Recovery
+Long-Term Effects After Overdose on Cocaine and Recovery

 Surviving a cocaine overdose can have severe and lasting effects: